 - educate and facilitate user groups

 - develop and update coaching and officiating knowledge

 - conduct basic warm-up and cool-down programs.

 Please note: this qualification is not open for general enrolments.
-Secondary schools looking to partner with Victoria Polytechnic should contact the VET Delivered to Secondary Students team.
+Secondary schools looking to partner with Victoria University Polytechnic should contact the VET in Schools team.